Rustin170506/ticdc.slide/slides.md

 <!--
 For the insert statement, we can see the key is TEST_Jack.
 The value is Jack | 20.
 The key is the table name and the primary key.
-The value is the primary key and the columns.

 For the update statement, we can see the key is still TEST_Jack.
 But the value is Jack | 25.
 So we can see the value is updated.

 This just a simplified example.
 In fact, TiKV uses a more complex key-value structure.
 But it is not important for this talk.
 So we can ignore it.